obrien-lab/cg_simtk_protein_folding/README.md

 ### 1. Create CG protein models and tune the force field parameters (*n*<sub>scale</sub>) for a given protein
-To be able to create a Go-like CG C&alpha; model for a given protein, you need to get the scripts from Dr. Ed O'Brien lab first, including the modified Charmm executable and MMTSB package.
+To be able to create a Go-like CG C&alpha; model for a given protein, you need to get the scripts from [O'Brien lab](https://obrien.vmhost.psu.edu/) first, including the modified Charmm executable and MMTSB package.
 Making the CG protein modeling work without Charmm and MMTSB is one of my future development for this toolkit.
 #### 1.1.
 Tune *n*<sub>scale</sub> for a small single-domain protein that has experimental folding stability reported
 - For a small single-domain protein that has experimental folding stability reported, we use an enhanced sampling protocol i.e. replica exchange simulations to extensively sample the protein folding and unfolding and identify the *n*<sub>scale</sub> value to reproduce the experimental protein folding stability.
 - Scripts to be used in this section: